earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot03-interactive-maps-leaflet-R.md

----
 layout: single
 title: "Make Interactive Maps with Leaflet R - GIS in R"
-excerpt: "In this lesson we break down the steps to create a map in R using ggplot."
+excerpt: "In this lesson you learn the steps to create a map in R using ggplot."
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['hw-custom-maps-r']
 permalink: /courses/earth-analytics/spatial-data-r/make-interactive-maps-with-leaflet-R/